artem-gorodetskii/Fill-Missed-Spaces/README.md

 ```
 http://127.0.0.1:5100/
 ```
-You will see the following interface with text fields and submit button.
+You will see an interface with text fields and a submit button.
+Type your text in the top text field and click Submit.
+The service response will then appear in the bottom text box.
+See the animation in the figure below.

 <p align="center">
   <img alt="img-name" src="assets/homepage_screen_recording.gif" width="800">